soulsheng/caffe/README.md

 #### Remark
 After you have built solution with Matlab support, in order to use it you have to:
-* add the generated `matcaffe` folder to Matlab search path, and
+* add the generated `matcaffe` folder to Matlab search path, andjavascript:;
 * add `<caffe_root>\Build\x64\Release` to your system path.

 ### Build